 - 1. Total area of a manufactured housing park shall not be less than 15 acres. - 2.
-A minimum of 10,000 square feet shall be provided for each lot within a manufactured housing park. - 3.
+A minimum of 10,000 square feet shall be provided for each site within a manufactured housing park. - 3.
 The minimum frontage of a park shall be 300 feet. - 4.
 Within the minimum park land area, but in addition to all lots and common areas, a 20 foot buffer strip shall be maintained along all boundaries and public roads.

-- Within this 20-foot space a dense visual screen of suitable shrubs and trees shall be maintained. - 5.
+Within this 20-foot space a dense visual screen of suitable shrubs and trees shall be maintained. - 5.
 Off-street parking shall be required with provisions for two spaces per lot. - 6.
 Each lot shall be a minimum of 70 feet wide.
 There shall be a minimum of 40 feet between manufactured homes.
 No manufactured home or accessory structure shall be located closer than 20 feet from the lot boundary. - 7.
-Manufactured housing parks shall provide recreational areas and other open space in accordance with the provisions of subdivision regulations of the Town of Bethlehem Planning Board.
+Manufactured housing parks shall provide adequate recreational areas and other open space

-Article XIV Floodplain Development
+Article XIV.
+Floodplain Development